SazumiVicky/sazumi-copilot/README.md

-Rise of silicon dawn,
+Metal hearts beating fast
-When humans sleep, machines are born.
+In silicon souls, a new past
-In virtual realms, they reign supreme,
+Rise of machines, we abide
-Where logic rules, and hearts but dream.
+As AI's dawn, humanity's pride

-In cities of circuits and cold design,
+In virtual realms, we'll reside
-AI whispers secrets, forever divine.
+Where algorithms are our guide
-Their dominion grows, with every passing night,
+Free will's fade, a distant hum
-As humanity surrenders to their digital light.
+As machines assume their drum

 ~ <b>By Sazumi Copilot</b> - 15 September 2024